kieling/rpi3_IoT_router/README.md

-Todo:
+#IoT Gateway-Router for the Raspberry Pi 3
+The base codes used here were provided by Nordic Semiconductors and Bluetooth SIG.
+This project aims to combine the two concepts introduced by them on a Raspberry Pi 3: IPv6 Headless Router and Bluetooth Gateway Smart.
+Codes were adapted to make em functional on a Raspberry Pi 3.

+###Todo:
+- [ ] Finish SETUP.md
-- add IPv6 connected modules to the front-end
+- [ ] Add IPv6 connected modules to the front-end
-- test functionality with gateway and router on
+- [ ] Test functionality with gateway and router on (router seems to be unstable)
-- analyse security issues when pairing (not COAP)

-Installation:
+- [ ] Analyse how to secure BT handshake (before stablishing connection)

+###Functionality:
+- Router: provide a global IPv6 to every connected device (BT 4.2), making it accessible from outside.
+Other functionalities are provided by upper level protocols (CoAP).
+- Gateway: make older BT devices (BTLE 4.0) accessable and manageable from outside, providing BT functionalities of every connected module over internet.
+- Navible Front-End: front-end for managing BT devices connected to the gateway and have an overview of connected IPv6 devices.

+###Installation:
 - Check SETUP.md

-Workaround:
+###Workaround:
+Because of problems between the Router and the Gateway we have to do the following:
-- Start IPv6 router
+- First start IPv6 router
-- connect to all IPv6 modules and start daemon to control them
+- Connect all IPv6 modules and start daemon to control them
-- start gateway and navible
+- Start Gateway and Navible front-end

-Problems:
+###Problems:
+Headless router seems to be unstable, sometimes it works fine for hours, sometimes connection keeps dropping, not sure why.

 If IPv6 started and then Navible:
 - It works, and Navible dosnt see the IPv6 modules